CANINE STRUVITE BLADDER STONES

-Struvite stones in the dog are almost always formed because of the urinary changes that occur with specific types of bladder infection: almost always Staphyloccocal infection but occasionally a Proteus infection.
+As mentioned, struvite stones in dogs are almost always formed because of the urinary changes that occur with specific types of bladder infection: almost always staphylococcal infection but occasionally a Proteus infection.
 If a urine culture from a patient with a bladder stone should grow either Staph or Proteus, this would make struvite more likely than oxalate.
 Also, struvite requires an alkaline pH to form while oxalate requires an acid pH to form; urine pH is a part of any urinalysis and thus provides another clue as to the stone identity.
 Another hint, is the presence of large smooth-looking stones.
 Struvite stones are usually large while oxalate stones tend to be jagged and small.

 It should be noted that an educated guess is better than nothing but does not replace the actual analysis of a stone.
 (Remember, occasionally a stone of one type forms around a stone of another type.
 A complete analysis is needed to effectively prevent recurrence.)